 Nothing gets into your soul like the early rises, pink skies, bush baby’s, and four-legged friends you encounter in the African bush.

-The camps we visited with Desert & Delta were Camp Xakanaxa and Camp Okavango in the Moremi Game Reserve located in the Okavango Delta, and Suvuti Safari Lodge in Chobe National Park.
-After our first two nights at Camp Xakanaxa, we figured out all the camps within this company keep the same schedule; this made it so easy to adjust to going forward.
+The camps I visited with Desert & Delta were Camp Xakanaxa and Camp Okavango in the Moremi Game Reserve located in the Okavango Delta, and Suvuti Safari Lodge in Chobe National Park.
+After our first two nights at Camp Xakanaxa, I figured out all the camps within this company keep the same schedule; this made it so easy to adjust to going forward.
 We knew what time wake up call was all the way to when dinner was being served.
 Desert & Delta’s camps are the perfect intro to Botswana culture, wildlife and its landscape.
 It’s luxurious without being pretentious…the word “glamping” comes to mind.
 We loved the beautiful decor and structure of all camps we visited, think old Out of Africa with muted tones, canvas, leather, and wicker galore.
 And the staff is so nice and eager to make you feel at home; if you find no-one’s manning the bar you can head around and help yourself.
 Each camp offers something unique to that area.
 At Camp Xakanaxa were game drives through the bush with lots of elephants and giraffes, Camp Okavango was canoe rides and trail hikes spotting hippos and colorful birds in the delta.
 Suvuti Lodge was more game drives with the Marsh lions, Cape buffalo, warthogs and leopards.
 We started our days with an early game drive, came back for a feast of a brunch, had a few hours to siesta, a quick afternoon tea, followed by a sunset game drive with your poison of choice as the sunsets.
 My poison was these incredible BBQ corn nuts and orange polenta cake (a little tidbit, if you find something you like, ask for the recipe.
 They will print it right up for you).
 You are eternally eating, drinking and animal spotting which is pretty ideal, if like me those are three of your favorite things to do in life.
 Elephants, lions along with her cubs, giraffes, hippos, hyenas, impalas, kudu, one leopard, and her cub, and no end of winged friends; we definitely weren’t short on flora and fauna in Botswana.
 Experiencing these animals in their environment is something I cannot describe, other than there is something so organic being in their natural habitat.
 You really see what the circle of life is all about.
 We’d end our days with eating dinner communal style with other guests.
 It was so nice to get to know other people from all over the world that you wouldn’t meet otherwise.
 We drank local wines, feasted on game I had never heard of like kudu & springbok, and menus that would put you into a food coma.